ChrisVeJa/website/content/publication/JMP/index.md

 ---
-title: 'The role of heterogeneity and production networks in the economic impact of weather shocks (JMP)'
+title: 'Heterogeneity, Production Networks and the Economic Impact of Weather Shocks (JMP)'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here